PietroLiuzzo/makepdf/README.md

-This package produces a PDF output from TEI files including Manuscripts encoded following the [Beta maṣāḥǝft Guidelines](https://betamasaheft.eu/Guidelines/) which follows most of the layout requirements of [Aethiopica](https://doaj.org/toc/2194-4024) and the Supplments to Aethiopica.
+This package produces a PDF output from TEI files including Manuscripts encoded following the [Beta maṣāḥǝft Guidelines](https://betamasaheft.eu/Guidelines/) which follows most of the layout requirements of [Aethiopica](https://doaj.org/toc/2194-4024) and the Supplements to Aethiopica.
-It is mainly intended for those users which, abiding to the copyright of the data available would want to produce a contribution for Aethiopica starting from existing XML data, or curate a catalogue to be submitted as article or as a book to the Journal Aethiopica.
+It is mainly intended for those users who, abiding to the copyright of the data available would want to produce a contribution for Aethiopica starting from existing XML data, or curate a catalogue to be submitted as article or as a book to the Journal Aethiopica.

 This is similar to the PDF print functionality available on the Beta maṣāḥǝft website.
 This package will allow you to compile a PDF  with basic customizable parts.
-You can then specify all its features in the script if you want to, or you can ask the mantainer of the package to help you with that opening issues or asking in discussions in this repository.
+You can then specify all its features in the script if you want to, or you can ask the maintainer of the package to help you with that opening issues or asking in discussions in this repository.

 This can eventually be modified for other TEI based projects.